 How Is Shingles Diagnosed?

-Doctors diagnose shingles based on the way it looks, since the rash looks rash usually appears in a band on one side of the body.
+Doctors diagnose shingles based on the way it looks, since the rash usually appears in a band on one side of the body.
 Shingles also may be diagnosed with the scraping or swab of the fluid from the blisters that can be analyzed in a lab.

 How Is Shingles Treated?